Our School App Stay connected on the go...

 As explorers we are learning about different types of transport and comparing environments between our local area and the capital city, London.

 As computing experts we are looking at how to operate an iPad to complete a simple programme.
 We will also use them to record our learning by taking photos and videos.

-As sportsmen and women we are learning the skills involved in swimming.
-We will be independently using the trim trail and exploring different ways to move around it.
-We will also learn how to be safe in every day situations and look in more depth at how to be healthy.
+As sportsmen and women we will be independently using the trim trail and exploring different ways to move around it.
+We will also learn how to be safe in everyday situations and look in more depth at how to be healthy.